leikareipa/leikareipa.github.io/blog/llm-performance-in-retro-assembly-coding/content.md

     </tbody>
 </table>

-A score of 0% means the code failed to compile, 25% means the code compiled but was very buggy, and 50% means the code worked somewhat as intended but not perfectly.
-No model received a score higher than 50%, but 75% would indicate a perfect result and 100% perfection + the extra mile.
+A score of 0% means the code failed to compile, 25% means the code compiled but was very buggy, 50% means the code worked somewhat as intended but not perfectly, 75% means the code worked as intended, and 100% means the code worked as intended and the implementation went the extra mile in including relevant bonus features or had a particularly good presentation.

 Below are the average test scores per model across all tasks: